AsmaeNedday/Playlist-Quizz-JS/README.md

+# Playslist-Quizz-JS

-This project presents a Playlist and a Quizz using Javascript
+This project presents a Playlist and a Quizz using Javascript  .
 I worked with the principles of inheritance and prototypes .
 My project is divided into four folders :
   * __assets__ : includes all images i used in the project